neondatabase/website/content/docs/guides/cloudflare-hyperdrive.md

 updatedOn: '2024-02-12T00:00:00.000Z'
 ---

-[Cloudflare Hyperdrive](https://developers.cloudflare.com/hyperdrive/) is a serverless application that proxies queries to Postgres databases, and accelerates them.
-It works by maintaining a globally distributed pool of connections to your database, and routing queries to the closest available connection.
+[Cloudflare Hyperdrive](https://developers.cloudflare.com/hyperdrive/) is a serverless application that proxies queries to your database and accelerates them.
+It works by maintaining a globally distributed pool of database connections, and routing queries to the closest available connection.

-This is specifically useful for serverless applications which can't maintain a persistent database connection and need to establish a new connection for each request.
-Hyperdrive can significantly reduce the latency of these queries and improve latency for your users.
+This is specifically useful for serverless applications that cannot maintain a persistent database connection and need to establish a new connection for each request.
+Hyperdrive can significantly reduce the latency of these queries for your application users.

-This guide demonstrates how to configure a `Hyperdrive` service to connect to your Neon Postgres database.
-We implement a regular `Workers` application that connects to Neon directly, and then replace it with a `Hyperdrive` connection, to see performance improvements.
+This guide demonstrates how to configure a Hyperdrive service to connect to your Neon Postgres database.
+It demonstrates how to implement a regular `Workers` application that connects to Neon directly and then replace that connection with a `Hyperdrive` connection to achieve performance improvements.

 ## Prerequisites

-To follow along with this guide, you will need:
+To follow along with this guide, you require:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
 Your Neon project comes with a ready-to-use Postgres database named `neondb`.
 We'll use this database in the following examples.